fluttercandies/flutter_photo_manager/README.md

 * Videos will only be obtained in the original format, not the exported/composited format, which might cause some behavior difference when playing videos.

+##### Long retrieving duration with file on iOS

+There are several I/O methods in this library targeting `AssetEntity`, typically they are:
+- All methods named with `file`.
+- `AssetEntity.originBytes`.

+File retrieving and caches are limited by the sandbox mechanisim on iOS.
+An existing `PHAsset` doesn't mean the file located on the device.
+In generall, a `PHAsset` will have three status:
+- `isLocallyAvailable` equals `true`, **also cached**: Available for obtain.
+- `isLocallyAvailable` equals `true`, **but not cached**: When you call I/O methods, the resource will first cached into the sandbox, then available for obtain.
+- `isLocallyAvailable` equals `false`: Typically this means the asset exists, but it's saved only on iCloud, or some videos that not exported yet.
+  In this case, the best practise is to use the `PMProgressHandler` to provide a responsive user interface.

 ### Entities change notify